Modeling Adversaries in a Logic for Security Protocol Analysis

 An \emph{interpreted algorithmic knowledge security system with active (insider) adversary $a$ ($a\in\{1,\dots,n\}$)} is an interpreted algorithmic knowledge security system $\I=(\R,\pi,\A_1,\dots,\A_n)$ satisfying the following constraints at all points $(r,m)$. \begin{axiomlist} \item[A1.]
-For every $\recv(\msg)\in r_a(m)$, there is a corresponding $\sent(j,\msg)$ in $r_i(m)$ for some $i$. \item[A2.]
-For every $\sent(j,\msg)\in r_a(m)$, we have $\msg\in C(r_a(m))$. \end{axiomlist} A1 says that every message sent by the agents can be intercepted by the adversary and end up in the adversary's local state, rather than reaching its destination.
+For every $\intercept(\msg)\in r_a(m)$, there is a corresponding $\sent(j,\msg)$ in $r_i(m)$ for some $i,j$. \item[A2.]
+For every $\sent(j,\msg)\in r_a(m)$, we have $\msg\in C(r_a(m))$. \end{axiomlist} A1 says that every message sent by the agents can be intercepted by the adversary and end up in the adversary's local state, and every intercepted message in the adversary's local state is a message that has been sent by an agent.
 A2 says that every message sent by the adversary must have been constructed out of the messages in his local state according to his capabilities.
 (Note that the adversary can forge the ``send'' field of the messages.)

 To accommodate outsider adversaries, it suffices to add the restriction that no message is sent directly to the adversary.
 Formally, an \emph{interpreted algorithmic knowledge security system with active (outsider) adversary $a$ ($a\in\{1,\dots,n\}$)} is an interpreted algorithmic knowledge security system $\I=(\R,\pi,\A_1,\dots,\A_n)$ with an active insider adversary $a$ such that for all points $(r,m)$ and for all agents $i$, the following additional constraint is satisfied. \begin{axiomlist} \item[A3.]
 For every $\sent(j,\msg)\in r_i(m)$, $j\ne a$. \end{axiomlist}